-Seasonal affective disorder (also called SAD) is a type of depression that follows the seasons.
-The most common type of SAD is called winter depression.
-It usually begins in late fall or early winter and normal mood returns in summer.
+Seasonal affective disorder (also called SAD) is form of depression in which people experience depressive episodes during specific times of the year.
+The most common seasonal pattern is for depressive episodes to being in the fall or winter and diminish in the spring.
 A less common type of SAD, known as summer depression, usually begins in the late spring or early summer.
-SAD may be related to changes in the amount of daylight you get.
+SAD may be related to changes in the amount of daylight a person receives.

 Seasonal affective disorder is estimated to affect 10 million Americans.
 Another 10 percent to 20 percent may have mild SAD.
-SAD is more common in women than in men.
-Illness typically begins around age 20.
+SAD is four times more common in women than in men.
+The age of onset is estimated to be between the age of 18 and 30.
 Some people experience symptoms severe enough to affect quality of life, and 6 percent require hospitalization.
 Many people with SAD report at least one close relative with a psychiatric disorder, most frequently a severe depressive disorder (55 percent) or alcohol abuse (34 percent).
-Although some children and teenagers get SAD, it usually doesn't start in people younger than age 20.
-Yet when it does the syndrome is first suspected by parents and teachers.
-Risk decreases with age.
-SAD is more common the farther north you live.